Football is truly a family business.

 5. J.J., T.J. and Derek Watt

 Former Houston Texan and current Arizona Cardinal J.J.
 Watt is the most prolific Watt Brother.
-However, T.J.’s career is just getting started.
+However, T.J.’s career is blooming.
 J.J.
 Watt has the most individual accolades over his career, but T.J. is catching up.
 T.J.
 Watt plays linebacker for the Pittsburgh Steelers alongside Derek Watt.

 4. Jason and Travis Kelce

 Jason and Travis Kelce are the most evenly matched brothers on the list.
-The younger Travis has had the slightly better career of the two more Pro Bowls to his name.
-Just like his Kansas City Chief’s little brother, Jason Kelce is a three-time All-Pro with one Super Bowl Win.
+The younger Travis has had the slightly better career of the two with more Pro Bowls to his name.

 3. Clay and Bruce Matthews